lightbend-labs/akkaserverless-wirelessmesh-java/README.md

 _The above command will deploy your container to your default project with the name `wirelessmesh`.
 If you want to have a different name, you can change that._

+The next step is to expose a route and enable CORS

+`akkasls service expose wirelessmesh --enable-cors`

+Akka Serverless will return the hostname where your service is exposed, which will be similar to the following:

+`snowy-truth-4046.us-east1.apps.akkaserverless.com`

+This exposed hostname will be used when we test the REST endpoints in the following sections.

-### The Google Cloud Pub/Sub code explain
+### Some notes on the Google Cloud Pub/Sub code

 In the proto file,

-- `eventing.in.topic`: to define which topic to subscribe for reading data.
+* `eventing.in.topic`: to define which topic to subscribe for reading data.
 (Code will create a description for the topic)
-- `eventing.out.topic`: to define which topic to write data.
+* `eventing.out.topic`: to define which topic to write data.

 In this example, there is no `eventing.in.topic`.
 So we don't generate any view from Google Cloud Pub/Sub.
-In the other hand, we define `eventing.out.topic` in proto file `src/main/proto/publishing.proto`.
+On the other hand, we define `eventing.out.topic` in proto file `src/main/proto/publishing.proto`.
 The following is the code snap, which means whenever we trigger the action `PublishCustomerLocationAdded`, it writes data to topic "wirelessmesh".

 ```